Cataracts

 Understanding Cataracts

-Cataracts obstruct the clear focusing of light, leading to blurred vision and difficulties with glare, particularly noticeable when facing oncoming car headlights at night.
+Cataracts obstruct the clear focusing of light, leading to blurred vision and difficulties with glare, which can cause symptoms like night blindness, especially when facing oncoming car headlights.

 Visualize a Camera